wyatt-johnson-git/ACSL/Signs/Podcast_Studio_Checklist.md

 - [ ] Remove from the Mac

 ## Leaving the room
+ - [ ] Put Razer lens cap back on Razer webcam
  - [ ] Turn off devices
    - [ ] Mac Computers
    - [ ] Mackie DLZ Creator

- ### Any questions on process please ask one of the workers for ACSL.
+ ### Any questions on process please ask one of the workers for the ACSL.

 ![](../ACSL_Logo-Full_Color600x488.jpg)